jiaoshuntian/ivory-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b>toPostgresImage</b></td>
         <td>string</td>
-        <td>The image name to use for PostgreSQL containers after upgrade.
+        <td>The image name to use for IvorySQL containers after upgrade.
 When omitted, the value comes from an operator environment variable.</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#pgupgradespectolerationsindex">tolerations</a></b></td>